scottishgovernment/resources.mygov.scot/_standard/sponsor-acceptance.markdown

 ##Statement

-Test the service from beginning to end with a responsible stakeholder to ensure alignment with expectations
+Test the service from beginning to end with a responsible stakeholder to ensure alignment with expectations.

 ##Rationale